hartrock/Inspector/README.md

 #### Demos

-There are some demos (from simple to more advanced).
+There are some demos (from less to more advanced).

 ##### Loop demo